 “Prioritizing trust and security in these unprecedented times of global chaos is fundamental to the strategic role of data and analytics to realize new sources of value,” according to Gartner’s Top Trends in Data and Analytics, 2022.

-While setting up a property now will give some of the comparable data, not all of the data between Universal Analytics and GA4 is comparable.
+Before you set up your new property, you should know that not all of the data between Universal Analytics and GA4 is comparable.

 “Some data from UA can be comparable to GA4 so you can have year-over-year comparisons, but it won’t be in every category,” Wright says.
 “Your 2022 data will be useful because it will give you something to compare and determine if you’ve made improvements.